kubil6y/shooter/Assets/Settings/notes.md

-- damage analytics (this might be later)
+- fix: railgun projectile layer masks
+- todo: weapon next should take into account if it has ammo or not! this is important
-- player skill manager?
+- ??: player skill manager?

 - [] audio manager
 - [] add map